openebs/website/docs/versioned_docs/version-2.11.0/user-guides/installation.md

 ## Installation through kubectl

 OpenEBS provides a list of YAMLs that will allow you to easily customize and run OpenEBS in your Kubernetes cluster.
-For custom installation, <a href="https://openebs.github.io/charts/openebs-operator.yaml" target="_blank">download</a> the **openebs-operator** YAML file, update the configurations and use the customized YAML for installation in the below `kubectl` command.
+For custom installation, [download](https://openebs.github.io/charts/openebs-operator.yaml) the **openebs-operator** YAML file, update the configurations and use the customized YAML for installation in the below `kubectl` command.

 To continue with default installation mode, use the following command to install OpenEBS.
 OpenEBS is installed in `openebs` namespace.